meilisearch/documentation/guides/advanced_guides/keys.md

 ### Reset keys

-Since the private and public keys are generated based on your master key, you must change the master key to reset the two other ones.
+Since the private and public keys are generated based on your master key, you must change the master key to change the two other ones.

 This means that you will have to restart MeiliSearch with the new master key.

 **All key will be changed**.
-This means that a single key can not be revoked.
+This means that a single key can not be changed.

-Nothing will be lost on instance relaunch, only the keys will be different.